13Bytes/eInkCalendar/README.md

    Now edit `settings.py` and set all your settings:

 - `LOCALE: "en_US"` (or e.g. `en-GB.UTF-8`) Select your desired format and language.
-   It needs to be installed on your device (which 95% of time is already the case - as it's you system-language.
+   It needs to be installed on your device (which 95% of time is already the case - as it's you system-language).
    You can list all installed local-packages with `locale -a`.
    If the desired one is missing, add it in this menu `sudo dpkg-reconfigure locales` (for Raspberry Pis) or take a look at the general [Debian Wiki](https://wiki.debian.org/Locale)).
+   Used for generate the text for the interface but also for selecting the holidays.

 - `WEBDAV_CALENDAR_URLS The calendars to be displayed:
    ```python